Support Us Button Widget

 Craft cocktails

-In addition to craft beer and wine offerings around the arena, you’ll find liquor carts and stands mixing your favorite drinks, plus specialty cocktails — different events call for different cocktails, crafted in-house by The Well’s food and beverage team.
+In addition to craft beer and wine offerings around the arena, at select events, you’ll find liquor carts and stands mixing your favorite drinks, plus specialty cocktails — different events call for different cocktails, crafted in-house by The Well’s food and beverage team.

 More from GVLtoday